Not all 'buyers' are able to buy

 To prove their worthiness, sometimes prospective buyers will show a prequalification letter, Wiren says.
 "And that means nothing."

 That's because in a prequalification, lenders usually don't verify buyers' information.
-A preapproval, on the other hand, involves third-party verification.
+A preapproval, on the other hand, entails 3rd-party verification.

 What the agent wishes you knew: Serious (and smart) buyers are "preapproved."
 That means they've already applied for the loan, the bank has verified their financial information and (if the numbers remain the same until closing) it promises to loan a specific amount at a specific interest rate.